craig95/Secret-Injector/README.md

 ## Example usage

-1. Create a file in the repository which references GitHub actions secret.
+1. Create a file in the repository which references a GitHub actions secret or env value.
 For example, `manifests/service.yml`:

 ```yml
 apiVersion: v1